+977-9841273869 (Babu Karki) Great Himalaya on WhatsApp Great Himalaya on Viber

 Rapid descent to a lower elevation is the primary treatment for altitude sickness which permits the body to acclimate by getting more oxygen.
 Regular rest and water are usually sufficient to alleviate mild symptoms and reduce distress.
 The medication like acetazolamide (Diamox) will help to prevent or relieve AMS symptoms by promoting quicker acclimatization.
 Oxygen therapy or emergency evacuation may be needed for severe cases.

-Required Travel insurance for EBC and Gokyo Lake Trek
+Required Travel insurance

 For the remote and isolated mountain adventure of the Everest Base Camp and Gokyo Lake Trek, having comprehensive travel insurance is vital to ensure your safety and peacefulness throughout the trip.
 Ensure that your policy covers the high altitude trekking (up to 6,000 meters).
 It is also important to choose a policy that covers emergency medical treatment including rescue by helicopter and evacuation to the hospital in case of serious injury or altitude sickness.
 This is because the area is far flung and getting rescued from rugged high altitudes can be difficult and costly.